microsoft/DMF/Dmf/Modules.Library/Dmf_ContinuousRequestTarget.md

 BOOLEAN
 DMF_ContinuousRequestTarget_Cancel(
     _In_ DMFMODULE DmfModule,
-    _In_ RequestTarget_DmfRequest DmfRequestId
+    _In_ RequestTarget_DmfRequestCancel DmfRequestIdCancel
     );
 ````

-This Method cancels the underlying WDFREQUEST associated with a given DmfRequestId.
+This Method cancels the underlying WDFREQUEST associated with a given DmfRequestIdCancel.

 ##### Returns